tpm-rs/governance/org-docs/CHARTER.md

   - For code, the [Apache-2.0 license](https://opensource.org/license/apache-2-0/).
   - For data, a license on the Open Knowledge Foundation's list of [Recommended Conformant Licenses](http://opendefinition.org/licenses/).
-  - For specifications, a community developed and maintained specification agreement, such the
-    [Open Web Foundation Agreements](https://www.openwebfoundation.org/the-agreements)
-    or [Community Specification Agreement](https://github.com/CommunitySpecification/1.0).
+  - For specifications, subject to limits described below, a community developed and maintained specification agreement, such the [Open Web Foundation Agreements](https://www.openwebfoundation.org/the-agreements) or [Community Specification Agreement](https://github.com/CommunitySpecification/1.0).
 * Include and adhere to the Organization's "Core Policies".